esha0612/java_tutoring_lessonsEsha/31stAug/NOTES.md

 * Interfaces are _abstract_ by default, and therefore cannot be instantiated.

+* Interfaces do not allow function bodies for _non-static_ methods.

 * Interface attributes are by default _public_, _static_ and _final_.

 * Interface methods are by default _public_ and _abstract_.